SEAL-Embedded/sigtekx/CONTRIBUTING.md

-# Contributing to Ionosense-HPC
+# Contributing to SigTekX

-Thank you for your interest in contributing to ionosense-hpc!
+Thank you for your interest in contributing to sigtekx!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents